UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 2. If we split the data into sub data sets based on time frames, will there be any overlap in the ranges of the samples?

-As such, we will drop all irrelevant columns, and only kept year, month, PM2.5.
-We have also created a derived column ‘class’, which will act as our target variable.
+As such, we drop all irrelevant columns, and only kept year, month, PM2.5.
+We created a derived column ‘class’, which will act as our target variable.

     ## # A tibble: 412,029 × 4
     ##     year month PM2.5 class